abizerPatanwala/Robust-Trajectory-Tracking-for-a-Quadrotor-using-Sliding-Mode-Control/README.md

 # Robust-Trajectory-Tracking-for-a-Quadrotor-using-Sliding-Mode-Control
-[^1]: This project was done as part of RBE502 Controls Graduate Course in RBE department of WPI, by myself and [dushyant6](https://github.com/dushyant6).
+[^1]: This project was done as part of a graduate course, RBE502 Controls from RBE department of WPI, by myself and [dushyant6](https://github.com/dushyant6).

 [^1]The aim of this project is to develop a **sliding mode control** for a Quadrotor to enable it to autonomously track a trajectory.
 A mirco aerial vehicle (MAV) named [**Crazyflie 2.0**](https://www.bitcraze.io/products/old-products/crazyflie-2-0/) is used as a platform.
 The simulation of the system is done in ROS Noetic and Gazebo.
 The trajectory tracked is described below.
 The Quadrotor is supposed to start from origin (0,0,0) and visit 5 waypoints.
 The velocity and acceleration at each waypoint is zero.
 Using these waypoints a quintic rajectory is generated and sliding mode control is used to track the trajectory.
 The *output* folder contains the visualization of the trajectory tracked by quadrotor against ground truth and the video of quadrotor tracking the trajectory in gazebo.
 - p0 = (0, 0, 0) to p1 = (0, 0, 1) in 5 seconds